-Longtime N.Y. congressman tries to fend off challenger from left and avoid an Ocasio-Cortez-style upset
+Longtime congressman from N.Y. tries to avoid an AOC-style upset

 “I’m in both places,” Engel explained.

-Two weeks later he made a worse gaffe when he was caught on a hot microphone urging the organizer of a news conference in his district to let him speak.
+Two weeks later brought a worse gaffe, when Engel was caught on a hot microphone urging the organizer of a news conference in his district to let him speak.

 “If I didn’t have a primary, I wouldn’t care,” Engel said.